KamiKemiKimi/KamiKemiKimi/README.md

-## Hi there I'm Alex
+## Hi there I'm Alex 👋
 ---

-I am a software engineer with a bachelor's in computer science from the University of San Francisco.
+A software engineer with a bachelor's in computer science from the University of San Francisco.

-## Technologies
----

 ### Languages:
 ![JavaScript](https://img.shields.io/badge/-JavaScript-F7DF1E?style=flat&logo=javascript&logoColor=black)